Kotlin/kotlinx.coroutines/coroutines-guide.md

 > You can get full code [here](kotlinx-coroutines-core/src/test/kotlin/guide/example-cancel-03.kt)

-As you can see, now this loop can be cancelled. `isActive` is a property that is available inside the code of coroutines via `CoroutineScope` object.
+As you can see, now this loop can be cancelled. [isActive][CoroutineScope.isActive] is a property that is available inside the code of coroutines via [CoroutineScope] object.

 ### Closing resources with finally

-Cancellable suspending functions throw `CancellationException` on cancellation which can be handled in all the usual way.
+Cancellable suspending functions throw [CancellationException] on cancellation which can be handled in all the usual way.
 For example, the `try {...} finally {...}` and Kotlin `use` function execute their finalization actions normally when coroutine is cancelled: